Josh & Anna Duggar’s Marriage On The Rocks Alleges ‘Radar Online’

 “I will be engaging the grassroots and taking the message of faith, family, and freedom all across America,” the Arkansas native said upon taking the position, as reported by The New York Daily News.

 Duggar was let go from his job after it was revealed via a story published by In Touch Magazine that the reality star had molested four of his sisters and a babysitter when he was just 13-years-old.
-Two of his sisters, Jill Duggar and Jessa Duggar came forward to say they were victims of their brother’s actions.
+Two of his sisters, Jill Duggar and Jessa Duggar, came forward to say they were victims of their brother’s actions.

 View this post on Instagram